recentlyhatched/2026-portfolio/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# 2026 Portfolio

-## Available Scripts
+## ChromeOS configuration

-In the project directory, you can run (see below for chromeOS instructions):

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 If on ChromeOS, you must do the following to get tailwind working locally:

-Run:
+In the project directory, run:
 ### `export HOST=0.0.0.0` then run `npm start`

-## OR
+### OR

 Create a .env file at the root of the project directory and add:
 ### `HOST=0.0.0.0` then run `npm start`

-Next, find out your Crostini IP on a seperate terminal by running:
+Next, find out your Crostini IP on a seperate terminal window by running:

 ### `hostname -I`
 (it's the second number and it looks like 100.115.xx.xxx on my device)